-An INTTBT is generated on the first rising edge of source clock (the divider output of the timing generator) after the time base timer has been enabled.
-The divider is not cleared by the program; therefore, only the first interrupt may be generated ahead of the set interrupt period.
+This interrupt is generated beginning with the first rising edge of the source clock (the timing generator's divider output selected by TBTCK) after the time-base timer is enabled.
+Note that since the divider cannot be cleared by a program, the first interrupt only may occur earlier than the set interrupt period.
+(See Figure 2-11, (b).)